 The school district developed the Parent Portal and the Remedy Calculator with the assistance of contracted programmers.
 These platforms are now part of the fabric of the school district and critical to its communication infrastructure, requiring ongoing maintenance, support, and periodic upgrades.
-The Parent Portal is used by all schools and the majority of families.
-This software facilitates timely and effective communication, and streamlines administrative processes such as student registration, field trip management, and fees collection.
-The Remedy Calculator is used by all schools and all teachers, and facilitates accurate calculations of remedy-related Collective Agreement entitlements.

-To ensure continued reliable use of the Parent Portal and Remedy Calculator, adequate support must be maintained as a one-time funded item again next year.
+To ensure the stability of these platforms, in-house staffing must be maintained as a one-time funded item again next year.
 It is proposed that \$204K be allocated on a one-time basis for 1.0 FTE database developer (\$106K) and 1.0 FTE application developer (\$98K) to maintain, support, and periodically update the Parent Portal and the Remedy Calculator.